Fair Value Measurements

 Individually Evaluated Collateral-Dependent Loans

-Loans for which repayment is substantially expected to be provided through the operation or sale of collateral are considered collateral dependent, and are valued based on the estimated fair value of the collateral, less estimated costs to sell at the reporting date, where applicable.
-Accordingly, collateral dependent loans are classified within Level 3 of the fair value hierarchy.
+Loans for which repayment is substantially expected to be provided through the operation or sale of collateral are considered collateral dependent and are valued based on the estimated fair value of the collateral, less estimated costs to sell at the reporting date, where applicable.
+Management utilizes various methods to estimate fair value of the collateral including appraisals, discounted cashflow and automated valuation methods.
+Accordingly, collateral-dependent loans are classified within Level 3 of the fair value hierarchy.

 OREO (Foreclosed Assets)